ChrisH-ko/Hyperprism/README.md

 python3.8 main.py
 ```
 When running the program, you will be asked to enter a chip_id and net_id.
 These can be found in **/gates&netlists**.
+Having succesfully selected a chip and netlist, the program will provide 3 options:
+- 'solve'
+- 'experiment'
+- 'quit'